raizam/Monogame.TextureAtlas/README.md

 2. Create a text file with `.atlas` extension, this is used to specify a list of target folders containing the pngs.
 One subfolder per line, currently absolute paths not supported, just use `myimagefolder` or `myimagefolder/myothersubfolder`
 3. From the pipeline tool, add the `.atlas` to your mgcb, and configure just like a regular texture.
 Build

-4. In your C# Monogame project add a reference to `Monogame.TextureAtlas' and load the atlas using the `ContentManager`:
+4. In your C# Monogame project add a reference to `Monogame.TextureAtlas` and load the atlas using the `ContentManager`:
 ```csharp
 var myAtlas = Content.Load<TextureAtlas>("myatlas");
 //then retrieves the sprites